 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.

 A pumpout facility is available, but it is managed by the Port of Columbia - Lyons Ferry Marina.
-It is a public marina with an accessible Edson pumpout and dump station.
+It is a public marina on the Snake River with an accessible Edson pumpout and dump station.
 This facility is open from February to December.